What You Need to Know

 You may be asked not to have any milk or milk products for a short time to see if your symptoms get better.

-You may also have some tests to check for lactose intolerance.
+Some tests can help your doctor check for lactose intolerance.
 These may include:

-Hydrogen breath test.
-You will drink a liquid that has a lot of lactose.
+- Hydrogen breath test.
+You will drink a liquid containing a lot of lactose.
 Your breath will be checked several times.
 High levels of hydrogen in your breath may mean you are lactose intolerant.

-While lactose intolerance and irritable bowel syndrome (IBS) are two different conditions, both can cause similar symptoms for individuals who drink milk or eat milk products.
-In this article, Dr. Linda Lee, a gastroenterologist at Johns Hopkins, explains why.
+While lactose intolerance and irritable bowel syndrome (IBS) are two different conditions, both can cause similar symptoms for people who drink milk or eat milk products.
+This article explains why.

 How is lactose intolerance treated?